amyhua/Runaway-Fridge/README.markdown

 and you can choose to filter out ingredients you don't have / don't like.

-In future iterations of Runaway Fridge, you can also save your recipe results, build a Shopping List, and save your ingredient filters.
+In future iterations of Runaway Fridge, you can also save your recipe results, build a Shopping List, save your ingredient filters, get a Print version, and find substitute ingredients.

 Runaway Fridge will be live on www.runawayfridge.com some time in late 2013.